Find Schools

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In the United States, there were 23,400 jobs for Motorboat Mechanic or Service Technician in 2016.
+In 2016, there was an estimated number of 23,400 jobs in the United States for Motorboat Mechanic or Service Technician.
 There is little to no growth in job opportunities for Motorboat Mechanic or Service Technician.
-The BLS estimates 2,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 2,400 job openings in this field each year.

 undefined